 - Johann very calmly listing the reasons why he's not going to give Tianzi to Zhao as a "prize", to Zhao, thoroughly dressing him down, and giving him such an epic Death Glare he almost pisses himself out of fear.
 It's so awesome Calares, who had nothing but dislike for Johann, turns around and praises him for it.

 - Kallen's Heroic Second Wind as the Black Knights flee Pendragon.
 Still injured from the fight with Suzaku, outmatched by the Lohengrin (aka Code Geass: Akito the Exiled's Ahura Mazda), she takes a landspinner reinforced body slam and gets knocked out and laid open for the finishing blow...only to hear Lelouch over the comm, encouraging her and expressing his full confidence in her abilities.
-Rejuvenated, she activates her Geass and proceeds to curb-stomp the Lohengrin, which in canon was powerful enough to give Akito and his friends a very hard time.
+Rejuvenated, she activates her Geass and proceeds to curb-stomp the Lohengrin, which was powerful enough to give Akito and his friends a very hard time in the original setting.

 - C.C.'s attempted murder of V.V. following Lelouch's (temporary) death.
 Not only was it the first time we ever saw her enraged (something that never happened in the main series), but also how much of a killer she could be and why it's very much a bad idea to hack her off.
 It helps even less that she is, in fact, Joan of Arc, and has spent the better part of her immortal lifespan fighting in one war after another (effectively putting her up there with Connor MacLeod), while V.V. remained comfortably in the shadows throughout the same timespan.
 Curbstomp doesn't begin to cover it, such that it takes Marianne's intervention to save V.V. (who was mere seconds away from succumbing).